 - watchful waiting

 You have regular hospital appointments and tests.
-At each appointment your doctor will also ask if you have developed any new symptoms.
+At each appointment, your doctor will also ask if you have developed any new symptoms.

 - blood tests to monitor your prostate specific antigen (PSA) levels – every 3 to 4 months

-- a prostate examination, where the doctor puts a gloved finger into your back passage to feel your prostate gland and check it's size and shape (digital rectal examination) – at 12 months
+- a prostate examination, where the doctor puts a gloved finger into your back passage to feel your prostate gland and check it's size and shape (digital rectal examination)

-- a more detailed type of MRI scan (mpMRI) - at 12 to 18 months
+- a more detailed type of MRI scan (mpMRI)

 - blood tests to monitor your PSA levels – every 6 months

-- a prostate examination (digital rectal examination) – every 12 months
+- prostate examinations (digital rectal examination)

 You have treatment if you develop any new symptoms, or if tests show your cancer is starting to grow.
 The treatment aims to cure your cancer.